AlexFeeley/Vandy-ClassFinder/README.md

 * In the upper right corner, toggle *Developer Mode*
 * Click on the *Load unpacked* button in the upper left corner, and select the extension's directory

+### To pin the Chrome extension to the taskbar:
+* Click the Puzzle piece in the taskbar
+* Pin the *Vandy Class Finder* extension

-### To re-load the extension after making a change:
+### To re-load the Chrome extension after making a change:
 * Reload the [extension management page](chrome://extensions), and Chrome will reload the extension

 ### To see the action of the Chrome extension: